andriitaran/enneafy/README.md

 ## PROBLEM

 This app was made during 1-Day Sprint during my diploma program at BrainStation.
-We were tasked to make a website/web application using technologies we've learned so far - HTMl, CSS(Sass), Javascript, React, Node, Express and Web API's.
+We were tasked to make a website/web application using technologies we've learned so far - HTMl, CSS(Sass), Javascript, React, Node, Express and Web APIs.

 ## APP VIEWPORT :